hartwigmedical/hmftools/sage/README.md

 ### Local Realignment Set
 Local realignment implies that two (or more) variants are equivalent.
-As the aligned assesses each read independently, small changes in the position of a variant within a read can lead to different interpretations.
+As the aligner assesses each read independently, small changes in the position of a variant within a read can lead to different interpretations.
 The following example illustrates this:

 <pre>